-A prenuptial agreement is a contract made between two individuals who are planning to get married.
+A prenuptial agreement is a contract between two individuals planning to get married.
 It is best drawn up by a family law attorney experienced in a prenuptial agreement.
 It sets forth the rights of each spouse and property division in the case of a divorce.
-It can also address certain issues not set forth in a will if either spouse dies.
+It can also address issues not outlined in a will if either spouse dies.
 A prenuptial agreement only becomes enforceable if the couple gets married.
-A qualified divorce attorney will help in the details of a prenuptial agreement.
+A qualified divorce attorney will help with the details of a prenuptial agreement.

 Who Needs a Prenuptial Agreement?

-Usually individuals with significant assets execute a prenuptial agreement to keep their money and property separate.
-However, any person with a marriage in their future is encouraged to contact a family law attorney to discuss the benefits of a prenuptial agreement.
-Also, couples on a second or third marriage may use it to avoid another messy divorce.
+Usually, individuals with significant assets execute a prenuptial agreement to separate their money and property.
+However, any person with a marriage in the future is encouraged to contact a family law attorney to discuss the benefits of a prenuptial agreement.
+Also, couples in a second or third marriage may use it to avoid another messy divorce.
 An experienced family law attorney can help you if you are considering a prenuptial agreement before your upcoming nuptials.